jmsardina/location-autocomplete/README.md

 - `onChange` -- function to handle field changes.
 This will fire on each key strike.

 - `onDropdownSelect` -- function to handle selection of dropdown option.
-This will fire when the user clicks on one of the locations for the dropdown.
+This will fire when the user clicks on one of the locations on the dropdown.
 You can use this function to handle updates of multiple fields.
-For example, if I have two address fields -- one for venue name and one for the full address, and both of them have autocomplete functionality, then `onDropdownSelect` function allows me to manage the logic of updating both fields, by providing the autocomplete object in the context of `this`.
-To test this, set a debugger inside of your `onDropdownSelect` function and type `this`:

 ```js
 onDropdownSelect(component) {